 1) Tell us about yourself, where are you from?
 How, when and why did you get into photography?

 I`m Mark Johnson originally from Lincoln living in Bristol and about to move up near the Cairngorms.
 I first bought a camera around 10-11 years ago to photograph the children while growing up.
-One day in the garden I was photographing a flower when a hoverfly decided to land which led me into macro my favourite style.
-I bought a raynox DCR 250 filter to go on the front of the camera which brought me a lot closer to my subjects and I was amazed at the beauty of insects when seen up close.
-At every opportunity I was in the garden practising.
+One day in the garden I was photographing a flower when a hoverfly decided to land which led me to macro my favorite style.
+I bought a Raynox DCR 250 filter to go on the front of the camera which brought me a lot closer to my subjects and I was amazed at the beauty of insects when seen up close.
+At every opportunity, I was in the garden practicing.

-Around 7-8 years ago I bought my first Nikon DSLR and macro Lens and started travelling further for different subjects, I would concentrate mainly on butterflies and dragonflies but photograph anything I came across.
+Around 7-8 years ago I bought my first Nikon DSLR and Macro Lens and started traveling further for different subjects, I would concentrate mainly on butterflies and dragonflies but photograph anything I came across.

 2) How much time do you spend on photography on average?